What to do about constant UTIs

-Your pharmacist can advise on interim options to control symptoms while you wait for them to resolve.
+Your pharmacist can advise on interim options to control UTI symptoms while you wait for them to resolve.
 For instance, they can provide sachets which alkalinise the urine, relieving burning and the desire to pass water.

 The risks of leaving a UTI untreated

-"There was a suggestion in a small German study in 2010 that using just painkillers may be no worse than antibiotics," adds Ali.
-"But a more extensive study by the same group in 2015 refuted this and showed that women who did not take antibiotics had a significantly higher total burden of symptoms, and more cases of pyelonephritis - a severe infection of the kidney which can require hospital admission and can lead to sepsis."
+"There was a suggestion in a small German study in 2010 that using just painkillers to treat UTIs may be no worse than antibiotics," adds Ali.
+"But a more extensive study by the same group in 2015 refuted this and showed that women who did not take antibiotics had a significantly higher total burden of UTI symptoms, and more cases of pyelonephritis - a severe infection of the kidney which can require hospital admission and can lead to sepsis."

-Similar results to the German trial were seen in a Swiss study in 2017 and a recent Norwegian one in 2018.
+Similar results to the German UTI trial were seen in a Swiss study in 2017 and a recent Norwegian one in 2018.
 Both showed that avoiding antibiotics was an inferior approach to treating UTIs.
 While many women will get over the infection without antibiotics, a proportion will experience severe complications.

-When do you need antibiotics?
+When do you need antibiotics for a UTI?

-"The guidelines recommend using dipstick tests to guide treatment decisions in otherwise healthy women under 65 years of age presenting with mild or more than two symptoms of UTI," comments Ali.
+"The guidelines recommend using UTI dipstick tests to guide treatment decisions in otherwise healthy women under 65 years of age presenting with mild or more than two symptoms of UTI," comments Ali.
 "Put simply, if symptoms are severe, urine testing is not required before initiating treatment."

-The best course of action
+The best course of action for managing a UTI

-If symptoms persist for more than two days - or include a fever, loin pain and/or nausea and vomiting - it is important to see your GP for advice on whether antibiotics are required.
+If UTI symptoms persist for more than two days - or include a fever, loin pain and/or nausea and vomiting - it is important to see your GP for advice on whether antibiotics are required.
 It's also important to go back if you've been started on antibiotics and symptoms do not improve within 48 hours.

 "While some of the over-the-counter treatments may provide symptomatic relief, the 2018 NICE UTI guidelines state that there is no evidence found for cranberry products or urine alkalinising agents to treat UTI," he adds.
 "However, there's a clinical trial showing the effectiveness of D-mannose.
 And grapefruit seed extract and oil of oregano have also been found to be beneficial."

-A UTI, or something else?
+Is it a UTI, or something else?

 "Recent unprotected sexual intercourse, discharge from the urethra and pain within the pelvic area or sexual organs would increase the likelihood of an STI," says Ali.
 "Again, an assessment by an appropriate healthcare professional would be advised and various swabs or urine tests may be required."

-Interstitial cystitis (IC), also known as painful bladder syndrome, may also be a cause of recurrent bladder symptoms.
+Interstitial cystitis (IC), also known as painful bladder syndrome, may also be a cause of recurrent UTI symptoms.
 IC is a chronic, non-infectious condition of the urinary bladder that causes frequency and urgency of urination and significant pelvic pain that worsens as the bladder fills up.
 IC is a difficult diagnosis to make and requires tests and input from a urologist.
 If you think you may have IC, visit your GP, and contact the Interstitial Cystitis Association and Bladder Health UK for advice and support.